Jacobdudee/EnronModel/README.md

 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
 As a result of the ensuing trial, many of the employees emails had their emails and financial information released.

-##### Full project code is the poi_id.py file, while the write-up is the EnronFraudClassifier jupyter notebook/html/markdown files.
+##### Full project code is the poi_id.py file, while the write-up is the EnronFraudDetection_FINAL jupyter notebook/html/markdown files.

 ### Project Goal